marcelfarrres/OperativeSystems1/README.md

    3) MAKEFILE

-    We have 2 types of commands:

-        - To run WITHOUT valgrind:
+    The .dat files configured like this: (you can change them if you want)

+        MATAGALLS:
-            Discovery: make d
+            - Discovery: make d
+            - Poole1: make p1

+        MONTSERRAT:
-            Poole: make p1, make p2
+            - Poole2: make p2

+        PUIGPEDROS:
+            - Poole3: make p3

+        For the 4 bowmans you can run them in any of the 3 locations:
+            - make b1
+            - make b2
-            Bowman: make b1, make b2, make b3
+            - make b3

-        - To run WITH valgrind:

-            Discovery: make vd
+            - make b4
-            Poole: make vp1, make vp2, make vp3
-            Bowman: make vb1, make vb2, make vb3, make vb4

-    We recommend you to use the VALGRIND as it shows all the memory being freed in the end.